rbalicki2/wasm_website_frontend/README.md

 * CSS?
 * reconciliation
   * maybe the HtmlToken needs a version without event handlers that implements Clone
+  * handle delete operation, etc.
-* npm modules for js functions... maybe they can all go into npm module and all I need is to wasm-bindgen it to that folder??
+* npm modules for js functions... maybe they can all go into npm module and all I need is to wasm-bindgen it to that folder?? js-sys!!!!!
+FUCK YEAHHHHHH
+* TODO app, add Bootstrap styling

 # Blog topics to cover